The 12-athlete class comes on the heels of the Waves adding 18 athletes this year.

-Since taking over as head coach for the 2000-01 season, Rodionoff has guided the Waves to ten top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
+Since taking over as head coach prior to the 2000-01 season, Rodionoff has guided the Waves to 11 top-five finishes at the Pacific Collegiate Swim & Dive Conference Championships.
 In 2008, Pepperdine had its best-ever finish under Rodionoff and tied the best finish in school history with a second-place result.
 The Waves have finished in third place five times under Rodionoff, including 2002 and 2009, when he was named PCSC Coach of the Year.

-Rodionoff has guided a total of four women to eight conference titles and four to six NCAA Championship berths.
+Rodionoff has guided a total of five women to nine conference titles and four to six NCAA Championship berths.
 In 2009, senior and PCSC Diver of the Year Amanda Pond won the 3-meter diving event and placed second in the 1-meter competition to teammate Tiffany Martz.
-Martz added a 3-meter title in 2010 and her second 1-meter crown in 2011.
+Martz added a 3-meter title to her resume in 2010 and a second 1-meter crown in 2011.
 Following her championship run in 2011, she was named the PCSC Division I Diver of the Year.

 Kristin Scribner followed in Martz’s footsteps, earning PCSC Division I Diver of the Year recognition in 2012, followed by Klaire Korver in 2013.
 Korver received continued acclaim in the 2012-13 edition of the College Swimming & Diving Honors magazine as the Female Walk-On Athlete of the Year.
 Sydney Newman took over as the PCSC Division I Diver of the Year in 2014.

 During the 2011-12 campaign, senior diver Leslie Wade scored a 257.20 in the 1-meter at the Cal Poly Shootout to qualify for the NCAA Zone Regional.
 She was the first diver to qualify since Lindsay Adarme achieved the feat in 2005.

 Rodionoff's swimmers have broken 13 school records in 20 possible events and have recorded 70 of Pepperdine's all-time fastest marks.